 docker -H tcp://<ip-address-of-host-running-docker-daemon>:5000 <docker-command>

-In this post we have learned to install docker on a Ubuntu workstation, we created a basic container from a docker Ubuntu image.
+In this post, we have learned to install docker on Ubuntu and we created a basic container from a docker Ubuntu image.

-Also, we learned how to set up client connections for docker daemon.
+Also, we learned how to set up client connections for the docker daemon.